llewelsd/DNATransformer/README.md

 	- Builder : creates the data to train on
 	- Trainer : creates and trains a BART model on that data
+		NOTE: has only been tested with Nvidia 30 series GPU
 	- Tester : tests the created model

 There are some already prebuilt data-sets and models to work with